 The Agreement was terminated in 2019.
-Placer is required to carry out reclamation work on the area that it disturbed.
-This will be done in the summer or fall of 2020.
+Placer is required to carry out reclamation work on the area that it disturbed and to that end some reclamation work was completed at the property in the summer and fall of 2020.
+The land has been contoured and fenced.
+The only item left to complete is seeding of the area.